KULT-NTNU/ZEN-PhD-Course/README.md

 # News

+## Taxi

-## There will be a taxi pick-up service on Thursday morning.
+There will be a taxi pick-up service on Thursday morning.
 We will use lunch on Wednesday to plan this.

 ## Doodle has spoken: